-From 15 feet away, if you’re not focusing on getting through the revolving doors to the left of this curtainwall to brick interface, you might just discern the Seismic Colorseal joint that divides the two facade elements of this corporate campus for Dell/EMC Corporation.
+From 15 feet away, and while focused on getting through the revolving doors to the left of this window-wall to brick interface, you’re unlikely to discern the Seismic Colorseal joint that divides the two façade elements of this corporate campus for Dell/EMC Corporation.

 Here’s how they did it at Navy Pier in Chicago.
 A fantastic parabolic louver filters sunlight and hides the window wall expansion joints from even the most practiced eye.

 Color Selection--A Top Choice For Hiding a Building Expansion Joint